Checkmk’s graphical user interface (GUI) has two functions:

 my and end

 host, and finally have the two host tags

-In the background, livestatus queries are created from these
+In the background, livestatus queries are created from these search queries.
+For example,

 h: localhost s: mem s: cpu h:switch-intern

 lq GET services Cache: reload Columns: service_description host_name hostgroups servicegroups Filter: host_name ~~ switch-intern Filter: host_name ~~ localhost Or: 2 Filter: service_description ~~ cpu Filter: service_description ~~ mem Or: 2 And: 2 Limit: 80 CPU utilization;localhost;; Memory;localhost;; CPU load;localhost;; CPU utilization;myhost;; Memory;myhost;; CPU load;myhost;;

 You also see the value

 Limit: 80 in the live status query above.
 This means that the result list displays a maximum of 80 hits.
 However, you can change this value under Setup > Global Settings > User Interface > Number of elements to show in Quicksearch.

 If you do not set a filter at all when searching, by default the system searches first in the entries of the Monitor menu and then passes through the filters for host name, host alias, host address and service description — in that order.
 You can adjust the filters and their order in Setup > Global Settings > User Interface > Quicksearch search order.

 Your entry point to the configuration of Checkmk is the Setup menu, which you can open via the navigation bar: